|

 In addition to the meter signals, there were also two entrance ramp gates — one on the entrance ramp from Colorado to eastbound I‑10, and one on the entrance from St. Mary's to southbound I‑35 (both of these ramps no longer exist.)
 These gates were used to close the entrance ramps during the morning rush hour to help reduce congestion caused by traffic influx and weaving problems associated with the proximities of those entrances to other ramps.

-The "Downtown Y" double-decking project (see below) during the '80s removed all of the signals and gates along I‑10 and I‑35.
+The "Downtown Y" double-decking project (see next topic below) during the '80s removed all of the signals and gates along I‑10 and I‑35.
 For a long while, the ramp meter on the Basse entrance ramp to US 281 was the last one remaining in the city, although it was rarely — if ever — used.
 It was upgraded in early 2005 with new equipment and tested for a while, but subsequently removed entirely in June 2005.

 Double-decked freeways

 About six miles of the original freeway was located below grade and in a narrow right-of-way that made a conventional widening prohibitively expensive.
-The double-decking added elevated structures on a single row of piers located just to the outside of the lower level but within the existing right-of-way.
+The double-decking added elevated structures on a single row of piers located just to the outside of the original freeway but within the existing right-of-way.
 This allowed the upper level to overhang the lower level, thus allowing the additional lanes to be shoehorned into the original right-of-way and without the extensive excavation that would have been required to expand the existing highway at-grade.

 The elevated structures were built using a then-new type of construction called "segmental winged-T" bridges.
 Besides being aesthetically-pleasing, this method had the major technical benefit of allowing the bridge segments to be cast off-site and then trucked in and assembled in-place, thus expediting construction and minimizing traffic disruption.
 Segments were lifted onto a special support truss and joined together with epoxy.
 Then tensioned cables called tendons located within ducts inside the segments were tightened to hold the structure together.
 It was likened to a suspension bridge but with the cables inside the bridge.